heig-vd-iai/canopen-stack/tasks.md

 ### SDO

 ### Other
-- OD object value range and all other properties (p.91): range
 - comment code (ChatGPT will help a lot)
 - GitHub wiki
 - document how to add a new Object subclass